Skip to main content

 • When should your employees enroll in the mentorship program?
 When they are hired?
 Annually?
 Bi-annually?
 Whenever they’re ready?

-2.3 Define Responsibilities
+2.3 Define responsibilities

 • What are the specific expectations of both your mentors and your mentees?
 What types of mentoring are you trying to provide(technical, leadership, etc.)?